LisaMcCormack/CV/README.md

 #### Driven to Improve

 I am a perfectionist, and this pushes me to be stronger faster.
-I want to receive feedback and criticism so that I can work on areas of weakness.
+I want to receive feedback and criticism so that I know where to make improvements.

 ####